richhowley/Off-Grid-Communications-Node/README.md

 /dev/cu.usbmodemFA241
 ```

-I know that the last one in the list is my Uno, so I pass it index.js:
+The last one in the list is my Uno, so I pass it index.js:

 ```
 node index.js /dev/cu.usbmodemFA241